Islandora-Labs/islandora_solution_pack_oralhistories/README.md

 </cues>
 ```

-If you have determined on what xml tags for your use case, please make sure the structure of child elements in <cue> tag are consistent **in the same transcript xml file**, even some child elements are empty.
+Once you have chosen xml tags for your use case, please make sure the structure of the child elements in <cue> tag are consistent **in the same transcript xml file**, even if some child elements are empty.
-By doing so we can make sure those child elements are indexed with the correct sequence numbers so they can be assembled back properly when displaying on 'Transcript' tab.
+This will ensure sure those child elements are indexed with the correct sequence numbers so they can be assembled properly when displaying on 'Transcript' tab.

 ## Index transcript fields in Solr

-A or_transcript_solr.xslt file (xsl/or_transcript_solr.xslt) is included in the module in order to index transcript.xml fields in Solr.
+An or_transcript_solr.xslt file (xsl/or_transcript_solr.xslt) is included in the module in order to index transcript.xml fields in Solr.

+* Please copy this file to 'islandora_transforms' folder.
+Your institution/the folks running your instance will have made decisions about where this folder lives, so you'll want to follow those best practices for your site.
-* Please drop this file to 'islandora_transforms' folder and update the foxmlToSolr.xslt file to include new xslt file.
+* Update the foxmlToSolr.xslt file to include new xslt file.
 * Modify solr schema.xml file to add or.* fields created from transcript.xml file.
-* On our instance, we use type="text" for those transcript fields as shown in the example below.
+* **Note** On our instance, we use type="text" for those transcript fields (as shown in the example below).
 You need use a correct field type based on your solr instance.

 ```xml
 <dynamicField name="or_*" type="text" indexed="true" stored="true" multiValued="true"/>
 ```
-Please restart the solr application with new schema.
+* Please restart the solr application with new schema.

 ## Troubleshooting/Issues